 - Members are expected to use the online platform (web based) for accessing documents related to the NSAI Committee.

 - A person applying for membership on behalf of an organization shall undertake to represent its viewpoint on issues discussed and act as a channel for consultation and communication with that organization.

 - NSAI Committee members may refer to their membership (including Chairmanship) when writing articles or giving lectures or papers.
 However, they may not state views purporting to be those of the NSAI Committee, regional or international committees unless those views have been approved by the NSAI and/or NSAI Committee.

 - Members of the an NSAI Committee shall maintain the confidentiality of the Committee's work.

 - Members shall behave at all times ethically and respectful of others, in such a way as to contribute positively to standards development work they are participating in.
 They shall be aware and comply with the relevant rules, regulations and codes of conduct.
 Members should familiarise themselves with any code of conduct in place for international committee work such as:

-- Members should be aware that records of NSAI committees may be subject to disclosure under the Freedom of Information Act and that membership may be disclosed, for example in annual reports.
+- Members should be aware that records of NSAI committee membership may be subject to disclosure e.g. under the Freedom of Information Act, Access to Information on the Environment Regulations, GDPR, in response to relevant Parliamentary Questions (PQs).

 - Members shall not communicate with the media on matters concerning the internal affairs of a Committee without expressed permission of NSAI.

 - Members shall be aware that their obligations on standards developers (members of a Committee) in relation to competition law, copyright, data protection and technical barriers to trade.
 For further information guidance is available from ISO, IEC and CEN / CENELEC